dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-01-19-how-to-build-a-nostr-gm-bot.md

 private key: fc4b95d1....c5b98bd
 ```

 Copy-paste the private key and set it via `noscl setprivate`.
-Unless you hate yourself.
+Unless you hate
+yourself.
 If you hate yourself, type it in by hand.

 ```
 noscl setprivate <THE_PRIVATE_KEY_YOU_GENERATED_ABOVE>
 ```

-You'll have to use your actual private key, not `<THE_PRIVATE_KEY_YOU_GENERATED_ABOVE>`.
+You'll have to use your actual private key, not
+`<THE_PRIVATE_KEY_YOU_GENERATED_ABOVE>`.
 Easy mistake to make!
+Also make sure to
+keep your bot's private key _private_.
+"Not your keys, not your notes" and all
+that.

 ## 7) Say "Good morning!"